Owner/approver: Group Director HR

 Employees who reports reports orally, shall as a main rule contact their immediate superior.
 If this feels difficult, the employee can contact their immediate superior’s manager, the local HR Department or the local employee representative/safety representative.
 Oral whistleblowing reports are registered in Lerøy's digital whistleblowing channel by the person who receives the report.

 Lerøy has established a digital channel for whistleblowing, which allows persons to remain anonymous.
 Whistleblowers who choose to be anonymous should note that they will not receive feedback regarding follow-up and management of the report.

-Employees are encouraged to whistleblow with their full name, as anonymous whistleblowing may complicate management of the case and prevent clarification of and reaction to censurable conditions.
+Employees and externals are encouraged to whistleblow with their full name, as anonymous whistleblowing may complicate management of the case and prevent clarification of and reaction to censurable conditions.
 Normally, whistleblowing with full name will help improve proceedings and provide a better result for all parties involved.

 Follow-up of whistleblowing and protection against retaliation

 Initially, whistleblowing reports received via the digital channels will be processed by an independent third party, who will evaluate whether the report represents censurable conditions.
 The third party then makes a recommendation for further processing by Lerøy’s whistleblowing committee.